 Tomb of Michelangelo in the Basilica of Santa Croce

-Santa Croce, on the other hand, is just stuffed with artistic treasures.
+Santa Croce is just stuffed with artistic treasures.
 The basilica has one of the greatest assemblages of paintings, sculptures, and funereal tombs in existence.

 You can admire frescos by Giotto and sculptures by Donatello.
 You can also pay your respects to Michelangelo, who is buried there.

 Some other churches that you should consider putting on your Florence itinerary are: the Basilica of Santo Spirito, the Basilica of Santa Croce, the Basilica of Santa Maria Novella, San Marco Monastery, and the Basilica of San Lorenzo.